Sunmeifang12my/learning-elm/elm-beyond-the-basics/README.md

 The name of the module for each page must match its filename.
 The modules need to expose their model-view-update functions.

+## Effects

+Impure things with side effects like HTTP, websockets, local storage (anything that talks to the outside world).
+Most of Elm programs are built in pure functions as those are testable, composable, and cacheable etc.

+In Elm we offload state to the Html.App module.
+Effects are handled via messages in the update function.
+Instead of having the update function return just the Model though we now return (Model, Cmd Msg).
+Commands (Cmd) are just data structures with instructions on what to do.
+The dirty work is handled by the framework/libraries.
+A command will either succeed or fail.